IntelRealSense/realsense-ros/README.md

 </h3>

 The following post processing filters are available:
- - ```align_depth```: If enabled, will publish the depth image aligned to the color image on the topic `/camera/aligned_depth_to_color/image_raw`.</br> The pointcloud, if created, will be based on the aligned depth image.
+ - ```align_depth```: If enabled, will publish the depth image aligned to the color image on the topic `/camera/aligned_depth_to_color/image_raw`.
+   - The pointcloud, if created, will be based on the aligned depth image.
  - ```colorizer```: will color the depth image.
 On the depth topic an RGB image will be published, instead of the 16bit depth values .
  - ```pointcloud```: will add a pointcloud topic `/camera/depth/color/points`.
     * The texture of the pointcloud can be modified using the `pointcloud.stream_filter` parameter.</br>
     * The depth FOV and the texture FOV are not similar.
 By default, pointcloud is limited to the section of depth containing the texture.
 You can have a full depth to pointcloud, coloring the regions beyond the texture with zeros, by setting `pointcloud.allow_no_texture_points` to true.
     * pointcloud is of an unordered format by default.
 This can be changed by setting `pointcloud.ordered_pc` to true.
  - ```hdr_merge```: Allows depth image to be created by merging the information from 2 consecutive frames, taken with different exposure and gain values.
-The way to set exposure and gain values for each sequence in runtime is by first selecting the sequence id, using the `depth_module.sequence_id` parameter and then modifying the `depth_module.gain`, and `depth_module.exposure`.</br> To view the effect on the infrared image for each sequence id use the `sequence_id_filter.sequence_id` parameter.</br> To initialize these parameters in start time use the following parameters:</br>
+  - The way to set exposure and gain values for each sequence in runtime is by first selecting the sequence id, using the `depth_module.sequence_id` parameter and then modifying the `depth_module.gain`, and `depth_module.exposure`.
-  `depth_module.exposure.1`, `depth_module.gain.1`, `depth_module.exposure.2`, `depth_module.gain.2`</br>
+  - To view the effect on the infrared image for each sequence id use the `sequence_id_filter.sequence_id` parameter.
+  - To initialize these parameters in start time use the following parameters:
+    - `depth_module.exposure.1`
+    - `depth_module.gain.1`
+    - `depth_module.exposure.2`
+    - `depth_module.gain.2`
-  \* For in-depth review of the subject please read the accompanying [white paper](https://dev.intelrealsense.com/docs/high-dynamic-range-with-stereoscopic-depth-cameras).
+  - For in-depth review of the subject please read the accompanying [white paper](https://dev.intelrealsense.com/docs/high-dynamic-range-with-stereoscopic-depth-cameras).

   - The following filters have detailed descriptions in : https://github.com/IntelRealSense/librealsense/blob/master/doc/post-processing-filters.md
     - ```disparity_filter``` - convert depth to disparity before applying other filters and back.